 Supply for vulnerable Canberrans

-On 6 January 2020 it was announced that P2/N95 masks are being delivered to pharmacies and will be available for people who are most at risk of the health impacts of exposure to the smoke from tomorrow 7 January 2020.
+On 6 January 2020 it was announced that P2/N95 masks are being delivered to pharmacies and will be available for people who are most at risk of the health impacts of exposure to the smoke.
 Masks will also be available through the Winnunga Nimmityjah Aboriginal Health Service for their clients.

 This is the small supply of P2/N95 masks provided by the Commonwealth Government for the ACT.

 The groups of particularly sensitive individuals who will be able to access these masks, if they choose, include:

 - people with existing chronic lung and heart conditions, such as asthma, chronic bronchitis or emphysema, and heart disease

 Each eligible person will receive two masks at the pharmacy.

 ACT Health recommends that people with lung condition, such as chronic obstructive airways disease, asthma or emphysema, and people with chronic heart conditions, should seek advice from their medical practitioner prior to using these masks.